huzaifa-frontend/foodpanda-website-clone/README.md

 ## 🔄 Deployment

-This project is deployed via GitHub Pages.
-Any changes pushed to the main branch will automatically update the live site.
+This clone project is deployed via GitHub Pages.
+Any changes pushed to the `main` branch automatically reflect on the live site.

 ## 📬 Contact

-For any queries or collaboration requests, feel free to reach out via GitHub.
+For feedback, collaborations, or questions, feel free to contact me via GitHub.

 ---